gonfva/gonfva.github.io/content/en/blog/2022-07-02-debugging-windows-eks.md

 It had to be aws-auth.

 I checked the configuration, and yes, aws-auth had indeed two groups of nodes.
 Linux nodes, have applied two clusterrolebindings (I thought it was roles, but not).
-And windows, have a third one.
+And windows, have a third clusterrolebinding.

 ```